atolye15/scss-starter/docs/getting-started/first-project.md

 > The `$g-font-family-sans-serif` variable sets body's font family.

-2. Font sizes are customizable but for the sake of example we are choosing not to.
+2. Font sizes are customizable but for the sake of example, we are choosing not to.

 ```scss
 $g-font-size-h1: px-to-rem(36px) !default;